 '''

 Read username, output from non-empty factory, drop connections

 Use deferreds, to minimize synchronicity assumptions

 Write application.
 Save in 'finger.tpy'

-from twisted.application import internet, service
+from twisted.application import service, strports

 from twisted.internet import protocol, reactor, defer

 from twisted.protocols import basic

 class FingerProtocol(basic.LineReceiver):

 def lineReceived(self, user):

 d = self.factory.getUser(user)

 def onError(err):

 return 'Internal error in server'

-d.addErrback(onError)
+d.addErrback (onError)

 def writeResponse(message):

 self.transport.write(message + '\r\n')

 self.transport.loseConnection()

-d.addCallback(writeResponse)
+d.addCallback (writeResponse)

-class FingerFactory(protocol.ServerFactory):
+class FingerFactory (protocol.ServerFactory):

 protocol = FingerProtocol

 def init(self, kwargs):

 self.users = kwarqs

 def getUser(self, user):

 return defer.succeed(self.users.get(user, "No such user"))

-application = service.Application('finger', uid=1, gid=1)

-factory = FingerFactory(moshez='Happy and well')

-internet.TCPServer(79, factory).setServiceParent(

-service.IServiceCollection(application))

 '''

+''' application = service.Application('finger', uid=1, gid=1) factory = FingerFactory(moshez='Happy and well') strports.service("tcp:79", factory, reactor=reactor).setServiceParent( service.IServiceCollection(application)) '''

-Instead of using reactor.listenTCP as in the above examples, here we are using its application-aware counterpart, internet.TCPServer.
+Instead of using endpoints.serverFromString as in the above examples, here we are using its application-aware counterpart, strports.service.
 Notice that when it is instantiated, the application object itself does not reference either the protocol or the factory.
-Any services (such as TCPServer) which have the application as their parent will be started when the application is started by twistd.
+Any services (such as the one we created with strports.service) which have the application as their parent will be started when the application is started by twistd.
 The application object is more useful for returning an object that supports the IService, IServiceCollection, IProcess, and sob.IPersistable interfaces with the given parameters; we'll be seeing these in the next part of the tutorial.
-As the parent of the TCPServer we opened, the application lets us manage the TCPServer.
+As the parent of the endpoint we opened, the application lets us manage the endpoint.